HONK!: Other HONK! Fests

 HONK!
 Fest West has been held every spring in Seattle starting in 2008.
 In its second year, HONK!
 Fest West 2009 took place in several locales around Seattle: Friday night in Ballard, Saturday night in Georgetown, Sunday daytime at Gas Works Park and Sunday evening at The Vera Project.
 HONK!
 Fest West 2010 took place Friday night in Fremont, Saturday afternoon in the Central District, Saturday night in Georgetown, and Sunday afternoon at the Alaska Junction in West Seattle.

 HONK!TX has been held in Austin every March starting in 2011.
 The 2011 festival took place on East Sixth Street on Friday, in the North University neighborhood on Saturday, and, following a march through the center of Austin, in Pan-Am Park on Sunday.
 Subsequent years have used South Congress instead of East Sixth.

 HONK!
 Fest Eugene (PKA Yonk!) was founded in June 2015 when local Brazilian percussion ensemble Samba Ja hosted SambAmore (Arcata, CA), Environmental Encroachment (Chicago), Junkadelic (Australia) along with local bands Kef, The Beatcrunchers, and High Step Street Band on 2 outdoor stages.
 Since then it has been held every year in the Whiteaker neighborhood of Eugene, Oregon the week following HONK!
 Fest West in Seattle.
 It features traveling groups from Seattle's festival as well as local percussion and brass ensembles.
 In 2017 the festival changed names from Yonk! to Honk!
 Fest Eugene and grew into a 2-day festival and retreat for touring bands.

 HONK!Oz was inaugurated in January 2015 in the community of Wollongong, New South Wales, Australia as a fringe festival of the long-running Illawarra Folk Festival in the nearby community of Bulli.

 HONK!Rio was inaugurated in August 2015, taking place in various communities in and around the city of Rio de Janeiro, Brazil.

 HONK SP takes place in São Paulo, Brasil and started in November 2017, bringing together a vast number of groups, including Brass Bands and Carnival "Blocos", occupying the city's districts.

 PRONK! is a one-day festival in Providence, Rhode Island.
 It happens the day after the Boston-area HONK! ends and features many of the same groups that performed in Somerville and Cambridge over the weekend.

 HONK!BC is the first Canadian version of the HONK!
-Festival and it was organized by Open Air Orchestra Society (The Carnival Band, Greenhorn Community Music Project).
+Festival and it was organized by Open Air Orchestra Society.
 It was inaugurated in August 2018 in Vancouver, BC and took place at multiple venues in the Commercial Drive area (East Vancouver) such as Britannia Community Services Centre, Strange Fellows Brewing, Grandview Park and The Legion on Commercial Drive.
-These are some of the bands that attended to the first edition of this festival: